-Although executing tests serially works just fine most of the times.
-Sometimes we may need to speed things up.
-In these situations, parallel tests can help.
+Although executing tests serially works just fine most of the time, we may want to parallelize them to speed things up.

 2. Maven Dependencies

 <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-surefire-plugin</artifactId> <version>2.21.0</version> </plugin>

 In a nutshell, Surefire provides two ways of executing tests in parallel: